boringGuru347/sih12507/README.md

 "# Kolam Design Classifier 🎨

-A deep learning project that classifies different types of Kolam designs using EfficientNet-B0 with transfer learning.
+A deep learning project that classifies different types of Kolam designs using a few-shot learning approach with EfficientNet-B0 backbone.

 ## 🎯 Project Overview

-This project implements a complete pipeline for training a Kolam design classifier using:
+This project implements a few-shot learning classifier for Kolam designs using:
-- **EfficientNet-B0** as the base model with ImageNet pretrained weights
+- **Prototypical Networks** for few-shot learning
-- **Transfer Learning** to adapt the model for Kolam classification
+- **EfficientNet-B0** as the feature extractor backbone
 - **HuggingFace Datasets** to load the `ayshthkr/kolam_dataset`
 - **PyTorch** for deep learning implementation